1990–91 NFL playoffs

-The 3 and 6 seeds played each other in one game and the 4 and 5 seeds in a second game, both making up what was dubbed the "Wild Card Round".
-The 1 and 2 seeds from each conference receive a first-round bye, earning an automatic berth in the following week's "Divisional Playoff" games, where they faced the Wild Card survivors.
-The 1-seeded team played against the lowest-ranked Wild Card winner while the 2 seed played the other remaining team.
-In a given game, whoever had the higher seed got the home-field advantage.
+The 3 seed hosted the 6 seed in one game while the 4 hosted the 5 seed in another game, both making up what was dubbed the "wild-card round".
+The 1 and 2 seeds from each conference receive a first-round bye, earning an automatic berth in the following week's "divisional playoff" games, where they faced the wild card survivors.
+The reseeding system was implemented in which the 1-seeded team played against the lowest-ranked wild card winner while the 2-seeded played against the other wild card winner.
+Whoever had the higher seed got the home-field advantage in a given game.
 In addition, a rule stating that teams from the same division cannot play against each other in the divisional round was abolished.

-In each conference, the matchup between the 3 and 6 seeds in the Wild Card Round dictated where the Wild Card Round winners traveled to for the Divisional Round:
+In each conference, the matchup between the 3 and 6 seeds in the wild-card round dictated where the wild-card round winners traveled to for the divisional round: